Self care: what it is and self care ideas to get you started

 Stay connected with friends and family

-If you’re feeling isolated, perhaps because you’re living alone during lockdown, don’t forget there are all kinds of tools at your disposal to help you stay in contact with loved ones.
+There are all kinds of tools at your disposal to help you stay in contact with loved ones.
 You can use Zoom, Skype, Houseparty, WhatsApp and FaceTime (amongst others) to chat to your favourite people.